 The faster that response comes, the less your chance of extensive property damage and loss of life.
 But you can’t rely on your own senses to be the best defense; if a fire comes when you’re asleep, or if you’re distracted by your business’s midday rush, things can get out of hand quickly.
 Fire and smoke detection improve your protection and your odds.

 Fire Alarm Design and Installation

 When you approach Vigilante Security to protect your home or business, we don’t just rely on an off-the-shelf solution.
-Each system is carefully planned, designed, and installed after a thorough property inspection that leaves us with an understanding of what we’re protecting — and leaves you with an understanding of how you can better protect yourself, too.
+Our alarm systems are carefully planned, designed, and installed after a thorough property inspection that leaves us with an understanding of what we’re protecting — and leaves you with an understanding of how you can better protect yourself, too.

 From there, we’re considering a number of factors that help us ensure you’re getting the right system.
 Interconnected systems sound everywhere if a fire is detected anywhere, the better to protect your home or business.
 If you’re living with a disabled individual, we augment audible alarms with bright lights and haptic feedback, or systems designed to prevent sensory overload for individuals with visual impairment or sensory processing problems.

 We also provide redundancies within the system, whether it’s for notification purposes (voice evacuation), monitoring, or power backups.
 And for businesses, we offer gas and flame detection, smoke detection, and aspiration sensing so that your property gets the fullest protection possible.

 With NICET certified fire engineering consultants, CAD drafting, building code specialists, and a team of expert alarm installers in Southeast Michigan, we leverage our experience into coverage you can trust.
 And it’s all backed by a UL-listed remote monitoring center that keeps an eagle eye on your home or business every hour of every day so that a response is dispatched at the first sign of trouble.